 Madison Public Market

-Talks of a year-round indoor public market have swirled around Madison for years, but 2025 will be the year talk turns into action.
-The Madison Public Market is set to open on Madison's near-east side in early 2025 and be home to dozens of local merchants specializing in food, wellness, art, gifts and more.
+Talks of a year-round indoor public market have swirled around Madison for years, but after some unexpected construction delays in 2025, the talk will turn to action in 2026.
+The Madison Public Market is set to open on Madison's near-east side and be home to dozens of local merchants specializing in food, wellness, art, gifts and more.

 The public market will be host to more than shopping and dining.
 The space will serve as a business incubator and accelerator to help launch futures for local up-and-coming business owners.
 Businesses being supported by the incubator and accelerator program will complement a lineup of permanent booths and businesses in the market.